-16.11.1 The trust may pay travelling and other expenses to Executive Directors and Non-Executive Directors at such rates as it decides.
+16.11.1 The trust Trust may pay travelling and other expenses to Executive Directors and Non-Executive Directors at such rates as it decides.

-17 Roles and responsibilities of the Secretary of the trust
+17 Roles and responsibilities of the Company Secretary of the trust Trust

-- 17.1 The trust shall have a Secretary.
-The Secretary shall not be a member of the Council of Governors or the Chief Executive or the Finance Director.
-The Secretary may be styled as the Company Secretary whose functions shall include responsibility for: - 17.1.1 acting as Secretary to the Council of Governors and the Board of Directors and such committees as may from time to time be required by either the Board or Council; - 17.1.2 summoning and attending all meetings of the Council of Governors and the Board of Directors and keeping the minutes of those meetings; - 17.1.3 keeping the register of members and other registers required by this constitution to be kept; - 17.1.4 publishing to members, in appropriate form, information about the trust's affairs; and - 17.1.5 preparing and sending to NHS Improvement, and any other statutory body, all returns which are required to be made.
+- 17.1 The trust Trust shall have a Company Secretary.
+The Company Secretary shall not be a member of the Council of Governors or the Chief Executive or the Finance Director.
+The Secretary may be styled as the Company Secretary's whose functions shall include responsibility for: - 17.1.1 acting as secretary to the Council of Governors and the Board of Directors and such committees as may from time to time be required by either the Board or Council; - 17.1.2 summoning and attending all meetings of the Council of Governors and the Board of Directors and keeping the minutes of those meetings; - 17.1.3 keeping the register of members and other registers required by this constitution to be kept; - 17.1.4 publishing to members, in appropriate form, information about the trustTrust's affairs; and - 17.1.5 preparing and sending to NHS Improvement, and any other statutory body, all returns which are required to be made.